Presentable signatures and initial semantics: Introduction

 For a notion of signature to be satisfactory, it should satisfy the following conditions: \begin{itemize} \item it should extend the notion of algebraic signature, and \item complex signatures should be built by assembling simpler ones, thereby opening room for compositionality properties. \end{itemize}

 In the present work, we consider a general notion of signature---together with its associated notion of model---which is suited for the specification of untyped programming languages with variable binding.
-On the one hand, our signatures are fairly more general than those introduced in some of the seminal papers on this topic \cite{FPT,Harper:1993:FDL:138027.138060,gabbay_pitts99}, which are essentially given by a family of lists of natural numbers indicating the number of variables bound in each subterm of a syntactic construction (we call them \enquote{algebraic signatures} below).
+On the one hand, our signatures are fairly more general than those introduced in some of the seminal papers on this topic \cite{DBLP:conf/lics/FiorePT99,Harper:1993:FDL:138027.138060,DBLP:conf/lics/GabbayP99}, which are essentially given by a family of lists of natural numbers indicating the number of variables bound in each subterm of a syntactic construction (we call them \enquote{algebraic signatures} below).
 On the other hand, the existence of an initial model in our setting is not automatically guaranteed.

-One main result of this paper is a sufficient condition on a signature to ensure such an existence.
-Our condition is still satisfied far beyond the algebraic signatures mentioned above.
+One main result of this paper is a sufficient condition on a signature to ensure existence of an initial model.
+Our condition is satisfied far beyond the algebraic signatures mentioned above.
 Specifically, our signatures form a cocomplete category and our condition is preserved by colimits (Section~\ref{s:rep-class}).
 Examples are given in Section \ref{s:examples}.

 Our notions of signature and syntax enjoy modularity in the sense introduced by \cite{DBLP:journals/lisp/GhaniUH06}: indeed, we define a \enquote{total} category of models where objects are pairs consisting of a signature together with one of its models; and in this total category of models, merging two extensions of a syntax corresponds to building an amalgamated sum.